cueband/cue-band-faq-site/_posts/2022-10-10-update-app.md

 1) Open the following link in your phone:
 [https://play.google.com/store/apps/details?id=band.cue.app](https://play.google.com/store/apps/details?id=band.cue.app)

 2) Tap the "Update" button as showed in the image bellow.
+(If instead of "Update", the button has written on it "Open", it means your app is already fully updated)

 <img src="{{ "/assets/img/how-to-update-android.png" | relative_url }}" style="width:auto;height:600px;"/>